taljindergill78/taljindergill78/README.md

 ### 📬 How to Reach Me

-If you're working in Machine Learning, AI, or data-driven product development — I’m always up for meaningful conversations, idea exchanges, or research collaborations.
+If you're working in Machine Learning, AI, or data-driven product development, I’m always up for meaningful conversations, idea exchanges, or research collaborations.
 I’m especially passionate about real-world applications of ML in forecasting, pricing, and personalization.
 Let’s connect and build something impactful together.

 📧 **Email**: [taljindergill78@gmail.com](mailto:taljindergill78@gmail.com)